 Here are some of the available mole removal treatments in Singapore:

-1. Shave excision
+1. Shave Excision

 In this procedure, the doctor surgically shaves off the mole.
 It is commonly used on moles that protrude from the skin’s surface.
 Your doctor will first apply a local anaesthetic to the area to reduce the pain.
 Then, he/she will go in with a small scalpel to cut the mole off until it is flat and flush with the skin surface.
 No stitches are required.